Oysters 101: The essentials

 - To place the presentation, you have several choices: for my part, I use the shells as seats; otherwise, you can use crushed ice, snow, seaweed or even coarse salt.
 Serve with lemon or the classic mignonette.
 And, gentlemen, if you’re feeling a little more adventurous, try our Rockefeller Oysters recipe.

 Do you want to put the advice of Oysters 101 into practice?
-Shop at Oysters & Caviar, the digital fine food market, and it’ll be delivered right to your doorstep.
+Shop at Oysters & Caviar and it’ll be delivered right to your doorstep.

 Article originally published in the Gentologie Magazine Issue.
 6